Two Team USA swimmers set new Olympic records Monday night while winning gold medals in breast stroke and back stroke events.

 Murphy’s win continues U.S. domination in the event, which it has won in six successive Olympics dating back to Atlanta in 1996.

-19-year-old Lilly King took the gold medal in the women's 100-meter breaststroke with a time of 1:04.93, another new Olympic record.
+19-year-old Lilly King took the gold medal in the women's won gold in the women's 100-meter breaststroke with a time of 1:04.93, another new Olympic record.
 The win for King became personal after she struck up a bit of a rivalry with disgraced Russian drug cheat Yulia Efimova, 24, during the preliminary rounds.

 Efimova -- the reigning world champion -- was jeered after winning her heat in the 100-meter breaststroke preliminaries after serving a 16-month suspension for doping and then testing positive this year for the now-banned pharmaceutical meldonium.

 She and six other Russian swimmers were initially banned from the Rio games following reports from the World Anti-Doping Agency identifying a state-sanctioned doping scheme for Russian athletes.
 The Olympic International Committee reinstated her and several other high-profile Russian swimmers in the past week.

 American swimming star Katie Ledecky smashed her own world record in the 400 meter freestyle event Sunday at the Rio Olympic Games.

 The U.S. men's swimming team won a gold medal in the 4x100 relay.
 Michael Phelps, who gave the team the lead swimming a fast second leg, earned his 19th gold medal as the most decorated athlete in Olympic history.

 Phelps took second place in the men's 200 meter butterfly semifinals, where he holds the world and Olympic records.